Vindicta-Team/Vindicta-Docs/docs/faq.md

 ### How can I holster my pistol?
 > Press 0 (zero key) to use the ACE holster weapon action.

+# Zeus

+### How can I open Zeus interface?
+> You can use ACE Zeus feature.
+Make sure it is setup correctly, for that go to eskape/Addon Options/ACE Zeus and enable it there.
+After that you can access Zeus by using ACE self interaction/Create Zeus button, and pressing Y after that.

+### Are vehicles created with Zeus saved?
+> No they are not saved.

+### Is it possible to save vehicles created with Zeus by running extra code in console or other methods?
+> No, because our framework is based on strict enumeration of unit types, therefore it can only operate with units created by our own framework.

+### Is it likely that this problem will be solved in the future versions?
+> No, it is very unlikely.

 # Future features

 ### Will there be money, economics, or factories to build vehicles or weapons?